marcosalmistraro/CS50AI/2 - Uncertainty/Heredity/readme.md

 # 2. Heredity

 The aim of the program is to compute the likelihood that a person will have a certain genetic trait, given a family tree and some base probability values.
-It does so by means of a **Bayesian Network** structure.
+This is achieved by means of a **Bayesian Network** structure.

 ## Usage